egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 ... and so the back and forth attacker/defender dance continues :)

-An "assume breach" mentality is paramount, but before compromise we have to make it as hard as possible for an attacker to gain that foothold.
+Ultimately, an "assume breach" mentality is paramount, but before compromise we have to make it as hard as possible for an attacker to gain that initial foothold.